 What is the Right to Work principle?

-The Right to Work principle--the guiding concept of the National Right to Work Legal Defense Foundation--affirms the right of every American to work for a living without being compelled to belong to a union.
-Compulsory unionism in any form--"union," "closed," or "agency" shop--is a contradiction of the Right to Work principle and the fundamental human right that the principle represents.
+The Right to Work principle–the guiding concept of the National Right to Work Legal Defense Foundation–affirms the right of every American to work for a living without being compelled to belong to a union.
+Compulsory unionism in any form–"union," "closed," or "agency" shop–is a contradiction of the Right to Work principle and the fundamental human right that the principle represents.
 The National Right to Work Committee advocates that every individual must have the right, but must not be compelled, to join a labor union.
 The National Right to Work Legal Defense Foundation assists employees who are victimized because of their assertion of that principle.

-What is a Right to Work law?
+What is the purpose of the National Right to Work Foundation?

 The Foundation’s legal aid program is designed to fulfill two objectives: to enforce employees’ existing legal rights against forced unionism abuses; and to win new legal precedents expanding these rights and protections.
 These objectives are fulfilled through the litigation of cases involving: misuse of forced union dues for political purposes; union coercion violating employees’ constitutional and civil rights; injustices of compulsory union "hiring halls"; union violations of the merit principle in public employment and academic freedom in education; union violence against workers; injustices of union organizing; and violations of other existing legal protections against union coercion.

 Who supports the National Right to Work Legal Defense Foundation?

 Foundation supporters are men and women of all walks of life–union members, former union members, independent employees, business owners, and others–who, through their voluntary contributions enable the Foundation to provide legal aid to victimized employees.

 As a taxpaying citizen, don’t I pay enough for this sort of thing already?